fluxcd/source-controller/docs/spec/v1beta2/gitrepositories.md

 Note that a GitRepository can be [reconciling](#reconciling-gitrepository) while failing at the same time, for example due to a newly introduced configuration issue in the GitRepository spec.

+### Content Configuration Checksum

+The source-controller calculates the SHA256 checksum of the various configurations of the GitRepository that indicate a change in source and records it in `.status.contentConfigChecksum`.
+This field is used to determine if the source artifact needs to be rebuilt.

 ### Observed Generation